mastering-genkit/mastering-genkit-go/README.md

 ## 📄 License

-This book content is released under the MIT License.
-See [LICENSE](LICENSE) for details.
+This book content is licensed under the [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License](LICENSE).

+This means you are free to:
+- **Share** — copy and redistribute the material in any medium or format

+Under the following terms:
+- **Attribution** — You must give appropriate credit, provide a link to the license, and indicate if changes were made
+- **NonCommercial** — You may not use the material for commercial purposes
+- **NoDerivatives** — If you remix, transform, or build upon the material, you may not distribute the modified material

-Individual code examples may have their own licenses as specified in their respective directories.
+Individual code examples may have the same licenses.

 ---